xtuml/bridgepoint/doc-bridgepoint/notes/8951_marking_editor/8951_marking_editor_dnt.md

 6.5.5.1  In the table, the feature fields are read-only.
 6.5.5.2  In the table, the value fields are editable.
 Whatever the user types into the field is persisted exactly as written.
+6.5.5.3  The value field shall support the user entering a value that contains comma characters.
 6.5.6  The dialog shall provide ```OK``` and ```Cancel``` buttons.
 If the user clicks ```Cancel``` no data changes are persisted to the ```applications.mark``` file.
 If the user clicks ```OK```, the data is persisted.